 61.2(2) Antidegradation policy.
 It is the policy of the state of Iowa that:

 a.
+Tier 1 protection.
 Existing surface water uses and the level of water quality necessary to protect the existing uses will be maintained and protected.